daiplusplus/AspNetDependencyInjection/README.md

 * This particular package's main objective is supporting ASP.NET Web Forms 4.7.2's new `WebObjectActivator` which means that `Page`, `UserControl` and other types can use true _constructor_ dependency injection.
 Previously applications had to use "property injection" which many consider to be an anti-pattern.

-* This project is *not* intended for use with ASP.NET MVC, ASP.NET Web API, ASP.NET 5, nor ASP.NET Core.
+* This project is *not* intended for use with ASP.NET Web API, ASP.NET 5, nor ASP.NET Core.
 Those platforms already have established dependency-injection infrastructure ecosystems available to their users.

+**AspNetDependencyInjection.Mvc** exposes `AspNetDependencyInjection` as an implementation of `System.Web.Mvc.IDependencyResolver` for use with ASP.NET MVC 5.x.

 ## Current Version
 * 1.4 - S. Kyle Korndoerfer's most recent version of `Unity.WebForms`, released in 2015.
 See [https://bitbucket.org/KyleK/unity.webforms](https://bitbucket.org/KyleK/unity.webforms).
 * 2.0 - My `Unity.WebForms` project, updated in 2019 for ASP.NET 4.7.2 and WebObjectActivator).
 See [https://github.com/Jehoel/Unity.WebForms](https://github.com/Jehoel/Unity.WebForms).
 * 3.0 - After being extensively modified to use `Microsoft.Extensions.DependencyInjection` and renamed to `AspNetDependencyInjection` (as it now is unrelated to `Unity`.
+* 3.2 - Adding support for ASP.NET MVC.

 ## NuGet Gallery

 ```
 Install-Package Jehoel.AspNetDependencyInjection

+Install-Package Jehoel.AspNetDependencyInjection.Mvc
 ```

 ## Installation and Getting Started